-Due to these ongoing issues, the processing times published should be treated with caution, as it is only a subset of applications and is not representative of all applications.
+Due to these ongoing issues, the processing times published here should be treated with caution, as they only include a subset of applications and are not representative of all applications.
 However, this measure is published to provide an indication of the processing times where possible.
+Quality assurance work will continue in this area and it is anticipated that in future publications this can be updated with all applications.